 - If you are not used to physical activity, it is best gradually to build up the level of activity.
 Start with 10 minutes and over time build this up to 30 minutes.
 Brisk walking is a great activity to start with.

 - One big obstacle is the uphill battle to become fit.
 Many people feel that the first few attempts at physical activity are quite a struggle.
-Do not get disheartened.
+Do not become disheartened.
 You are likely to find that each time it becomes easier and more enjoyable.

 - Try to keep physical activity high on your list of priorities.
 If one kind of activity becomes boring, try switching to another type.
 A variety of different activities may be better.
 Physical activity needs to be something that you enjoy or it will not be something that you will keep up.

 - Use everyday activities as part of your physical activity programme.
 Consider a brisk walk to work or to the shops instead of using a car or bus; take the stairs in the office or shopping centre and not the lift, etc. Reduce the amount of time that you spend being inactive (watching TV, sitting in front of a computer screen, etc).
+You may find the 'Couch to 5k' advice helpful - see Further reading below.

 - Remember to include some muscle-strengthening exercises.

 - Talk to your doctor or practice nurse about any groups or initiatives in your local area.
 For example, Exercise Referral Schemes run in some areas.
 They are programmes designed especially for people with various medical conditions (such as asthma, high blood pressure, type 2 diabetes, chronic obstructive pulmonary disease, anxiety, depression or obesity) who may benefit from increasing their physical activity levels.
 There are also a number of government campaigns and initiatives aimed at increasing physical activity levels in everyone.
-Details can be found below.

-Using a pedometer
+Using a pedometer or activity tracker

 About 30 minutes of brisk walking should be around 3,000 steps.
 So, a good target could be to add 3,000 steps to your baseline number and aim for this.
 You may want gradually to build up by increments of 500-1,000 steps.
 The magic number to aim for in the end is at least 10,000 steps per day.
 It is thought that if you can manage this, it will help to keep you fit and healthy.